ETTOTW/Herobrine/docs/final.md

 <center>
   <img src="image/Random%20and%20Q%20Learning%20training%20reward%20compare.png" width="1000">
-    <div>Figure 7</div>
+    <div>Figure 8</div>
 </center>

 <center>
   <img src="image/dijkstra%20ql%20test%20reward.png" width="1000">
-  <div>Figure 8</div>
+  <div>Figure 9</div>
 </center>

 #### **Quantitative**

-From the figure 7, we can see that the reward trend of the random movement does not have a significant change, but it still has a 2% possibility to get an unexpected successful result, which indicates that the mission with 500 states may not be complex enough.
+From the figure 8, we can see that the reward trend of the random movement does not have a significant change, but it still has a 2% possibility to get an unexpected successful result, which indicates that the mission with 500 states may not be complex enough.
 In contrast, the reward trend of the Q-learning agent has a significant logarithmic increment; and the rewards converge at -50 after 2000 episodes.
 We can also see a clear learning process through the figure.
 In the beginning, the agent has a high failure rate, since the agent is not familiar with the arena and tries to use random behaviors for exploration.
 After 500 episodes, We can see that the number of failed missions has been drastically reduced, replaced by more successful missions and failed missions with pickup.
 Then, after around 900 episodes, the agent can complete almost all missions successfully, but we can still observe a significant increase in reward until 2000 episodes.
 We also noticed that the variance of the reward after 2000 episodes remains at a high level, we believe that is caused by the high minimum epsilon rate to ensure our agent would not stack in a local optimal.

-Figure 8 is the test reward comparison between Dijkstra's algorithm and the q-learning algorithm (after training).
+Figure 9 is the test reward comparison between Dijkstra's algorithm and the q-learning algorithm (after training).
 In general, we were surprised to find that the average reward of the Dijkstra algorithm and the q learning algorithm is not significantly different.
 We also found that the variance of the q learning algorithm is much lower than the result in the training reward diagram, which directly proves our previous guess about the correlation between the high variance and epsilon rate.

 #### **Qualitative**